hetong007/hetong007.github.io/_pages/about.md

 # News

+- May 2025: Our papers, **Sparse Autoencoders, Again?** and **Explicit Preference Optimization: No Need for an Implicit Reward Model** are accepted by ICML 2025!

 - Jan 2025: A few acceptances: **Bridging Information Asymmetry in Text-video Retrieval: A Data-centric Approach**([paper](https://openreview.net/forum?id=Tn6lrFbiP4)) has been accepted by ICLR 2025, **VideoSAM: Open-World Video Segmentation** has been accepted by ICRA 2025, and **Common Learning Constraints Alter Interpretations of Direct Preference Optimization** has been accepted by AISTATS 2025!

 - Sep 2024: We have 4 papers, **RAGChecker: A Fine-grained Framework for Diagnosing Retrieval-Augmented Generation**([paper](https://arxiv.org/pdf/2408.08067), [repo](https://github.com/amazon-science/RAGChecker)), **Unified Lexical Representation for Interpretable Visual-Language Alignment**([paper](https://arxiv.org/pdf/2407.17827), [repo](https://github.com/Clementine24/LexVLA)), **Rethinking The Training And Evaluation of Rich-Context Layout-to-Image Generation**([paper](https://arxiv.org/pdf/2409.04847), [repo](https://github.com/cplusx/rich_context_L2I/tree/main)), and **One Token to Seg Them All: Language Instructed Reasoning Segmentation in Videos**([paper](https://arxiv.org/pdf/2409.19603), [repo](https://github.com/showlab/VideoLISA)), accepted by NeurIPS 2024!